What is a focus group?

 1. Research and define your goal

 The first step is to identify what you want to learn from the focus group.
-Are you testing a new product or exploring consumer behavior?
+Are you testing a new product or exploring consumer behaviour?
 Maybe you’re seeking feedback on a marketing campaign or getting to know a new target market?

 2. Choose a moderator